FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ### Setting up iOS auth

 To set up the auth for an iOS app, take the following steps.
-If you want to learn more about other, check out the [package docs](https://github.com/FormidableLabs/react-native-app-auth#setup).
-Here, only necessary steps will be outlined.
+If you want to learn more about other options, check out the [package docs](https://github.com/FormidableLabs/react-native-app-auth#setup).
+Here, only the necessary steps will be covered.

 First, we need to install cacao pod by running the command shown below: